kshaffer/cognition/week5.md

 ## Assignments

-For **Tuesday, June 30, 8am MDT,** submit comments for your colleagues' core concept videos from Week 4 on D2L.
-For at least three of the concepts, leave a substantive, positive comment in response to your colleague's video.
+For **Tuesday, June 30, 8am MDT,** submit comments for at least three of your colleagues' core concept videos from Week 4 on D2L or Twitter.
 See below for further details.

 For **Tuesday, June 30, 8am MDT,** submit two written explanations of the relationship between two different core concepts on our emerging [concept map](https://prezi.com/ntsoqg1f9m7i/music-cognition/).
 These relationships should each involve at least one concept from Week 4.
 (Connections between two Week 4 concepts, or between one Week 4 concept and one concept from earlier weeks are both fair game.)
 See the [Assignment guide](/assessments/) for details on the expectations and collaborative opportunities for this assignment.